 1. Span 1A, Sections 1291 and 3136 are both offered as totally online 5-unit classes for Fall 2018.
 Expect to commit to at least FIFTEEN hours a week of learning and studying to be successful.
 Both sections will be taught in Canvas, the Learning Management System used for online courses at Columbia College.

-2. You can see the syllabi for Span 1A and Span 1B under Downloads on the left, in both Word and PDF versions.
+2. You can see the syllabus for Span 1A under Downloads on the left, in both Word and PDF versions.

 4. You MUST buy an access code for the E-text, Portales, where you will complete your learning activities.
 See your options for buying directly from the publisher at the link on the left under Resources.
 You will first have to register with VHL (and will use the same name and password to later log in to complete activities in Portales) before you see your options.

 You will have options for access code only or access code with a loose-leaf text.
 You DO NOT need a paper text but some people like to have one.
 There are two textbooks on reserve in the Columbia College library for student use and Portales includes an eCompanion or e-text, which is exactly the same as the paper text.
 If you plan to take Span 1B in the spring of 2019, the 24-month access code will be most cost-effective.
-If you only plan to take Span 1A or are enrolled in Span 1B, the 6-month access code will be sufficient.
+If you only plan to take Span 1A, the 6-month access code will be sufficient.

 BEFORE CLASS BEGINS:

 1. I will send an email to all registered and wait-listed students about a week before class begins with important information.
 All email communication is sent to students' YCCD student email accounts, so be sure to have that set up!
 Check this page under Student resources for instructions on how to activate your student email.

 2. If you would like some orientation or help with navigating our course in Canvas, drop in to the Instructional Technology Center (ITC) on the Columbia College campus any time during the semester but especially the first week of classes.